 Deer hunting is permitted on certain public lands on limited dates with a proper permit.
 This includes parts of Wayne National Forest, most state forests, select parts of select state parks, most state wildlife areas, and select county parks.

 The ODNR occasionally has limited hunts at state parks and nature preserves to control deer population – small numbers of permits are issued usually by lottery.
-Further information is available here.
-Sign-up information here.
-Deadline to sign-up for controlled hunts in July 31, 2013.

 In our TrekOhio Guide to Parks & Preserves (see menu tabs on top of page), we have listed parks by county and we indicate which parks allow hunting.
 Please see the park web site for specific limitations.
 Hunters must comply with all state and local hunting regulations.

-Here are the dates for Ohio 2013 / 2014 White-tailed Deer Season
+Dates for Ohio 2018 / 2019 White-tailed Deer Season

 Hunting hours are 30 minutes before sunrise to 30 minutes after sunset for all deer seasons.